patchy631/machine-learning/README.md

-# 🔴 This repository carries notebooks of my twitter tutorials
+# 🔴 This repository contains notebooks of my twitter tutorials

 ## Happy learning!! 🍻